studydefi/studydefi.com/content/blog/how-to-integrate-with-mainnet-protocols/index.md

 ---
-title: "How to Integrate with Ethereum Mainnet DeFi Protocols"
+title: "Integrating Mainnet DeFi Protocols into your Ethereum Dapp"
 date: "2020-04-24"
 description: "Wanna try build a dapp that interacts with multiple mainnet protocols but don't know where to start?
 Read on!"
 ---